 \subsection{Main results}

-The main objects of interest are (discrete) quadrilaterals, i.e., simply connected domains $\O$ with four marked boundary points $a,b,c,d$ listed counterclockwise.
-Focusing on quadrilaterals, we are motivated by two reasons.
+The main objects of interest are (discrete) quadrilaterals, that is, simply connected domains $\O$ with four marked boundary points $a,b,c,d$ listed counterclockwise.
+Focusing on quadrilaterals, we have two motivations.
 First, in the classical theory this is the ``minimal'' configuration which has a nontrivial conformal invariant (e.g., all simply connected $\O$'s with three marked boundary points are conformally equivalent due to the Riemann mapping theorem).
-Second, those are archetypical configuration in the 2D lattice models theory, where one often needs to estimate probabilities of crossing-type events in $(\O;a,b,c,d)$.
+Second, this is an archetypical configuration in the 2D lattice models theory, where one often needs to estimate probabilities of crossing-type events in $(\O;a,b,c,d)$.

-Note that, even if $\G=\Z^2$, there is a crucial difference between discrete and continuous theories.
-The latter one is essentially based on conformal mappings and conformal invariance of various quantities, notably the conformal invariance of extremal lengths (see \cite[Chapter~4]{Ahl73} and \cite[Chapter~IV]{GM05}).
-Using conformal invariance, one typically may rewrite the question originally formulated in $\O$ as the same question for some canonical domain (unit circle, half-plane, rectangle etc.), thus simplifying the problem drastically (e.g., see \cite[Theorem~IV.5.2]{GM05}).
+Note that even if $\G=\Z^2$, there is a crucial difference between discrete and continuous theories.
+The latter is essentially based on conformal mappings and conformal invariance of various quantities, notably the conformal invariance of extremal lengths; see \cite{Ahl73}, Chapter~4 and \cite{GM05}, Chapter IV.
+Using conformal invariance, one typically may rewrite the question originally formulated in $\O$ as the same question for some canonical domain (unit circle, half-plane, rectangle, etc.), thus simplifying the problem drastically; for example, see \cite{GM05}, Theorem IV.5.2.
 In particular, up to conformal equivalence, $(\O;a,b,c,d)$ can be described by a single real parameter (modulus).
 Therefore, all conformal invariants of those $\O$'s ({cross-ratios, extremal lengths, partition functions of the Brownian motion}) are just some concrete functions of each other.

 This picture changes completely when coming down to the discrete level: for discrete domains (subsets of a \emph{fixed} graph $\G$) we do not have any reasonable notion of conformal equivalence.
 Nevertheless, for a discrete quadrilateral, one can easily introduce natural analogues of all classical conformal invariants listed above.
-Namely, let $\bm{\ZRWsign_\O}=\ZRW\O{[ab]_\O}{[cd]_\O}$ denote the total \emph{partition function of random walks} running from the boundary arc $[ab]_\O\subset \O$ to another arc $[cd]_\O\subset\pa\O$ inside $\O$.
+Namely, let $\ZRWsign_\O= \ZRW\O{[ab]_\O}{[cd]_\O}$ denote the total \emph {partition function of random walks} running from the boundary arc $[ab]_\O\subset\O$ to another arc $[cd]_\O\subset\pa\O$ inside~$\O$.
 In the particular case of the simple random walk on $\G=\Z^2$, this means